 From Uetliberg station, there is a ten-minute uphill walk to the viewing platform and the Uto Kulm restaurant, where the lunch buffet menu costs from 55CHF ($58) and has indoor and outdoor tables with splendid views.

-Housed in a hundred-plus year-old fairytale-like castle, the Swiss National Museum contains the country’s Swiss cultural history exhibits.
+Housed in a hundred-plus-year-old fairytale-like castle, the museum contains the country’s Swiss cultural history exhibits.

 There are smaller specialty museums such as the Beyer Clock and Watch Museum, which has 500 timepieces dating from 1400BC, and the Zurich Toy Museum with dolls, train sets, toy soldiers and other European toys from the 18th to the beginning of the 20th century.